Andrews54757/FastStream/README.md

   - New **Toolbar** section in Options lets you **show/hide** specific toolbar buttons (with icons) to reduce clutter.
   - Includes a **Reset** button to restore the default toolbar configuration.
   - Changes persist and are applied across the player.

-- **Improved mobile options/menu usability**
-  - Options UI and the in‑player options window were adjusted for mobile usability and accessibility (easier tapping, clearer layout).

 - **Theme picker redesigned with visual cards**
   - Color themes are now shown in a card gallery with previews, making it faster to compare styles on small screens.